Cazaimi/Cazaimi/README.md

 ### Hi there 👋

-I'm Anmol and I currently work at [Postman](www.postman.com).
+I'm Anmol.
 I love puzzles 🧩  and software 👨‍💻, and sometimes both at the same time!

 Want to chat?
 Hit me up at https://twitter.com/cazaimi